Proposals and Deadlines

 Application Deadlines and Notification of Awards

-Application deadlines for Spring/Summer 2019 have have passed.
-Applications for Winter grants are due Friday, October 25, 2019, by midnight.
-The recipients are usually announced within two weeks of the published deadline.
+Application deadlines for Winter 2020 have have passed.
+Applications for Summer grants are due during Spring 2020 on Tuesday March 24th, 2020 before midnight.
+The recipients will be announced within two weeks of the published deadline, unless notified otherwise.

 Applicants must submit: